On F-Modelling based Empirical Bayes Estimation of Variances: Empirical Bayes Estimator for Variances

-The empirical Bayes version of this requires the estimation of the marginal density and its derivative.
-However, the estimation of the density function is a challenging problem itself and the performance of various techniques for density estimation further deteriorates at the tail.
-Additionally, choosing a tuning parameter optimally in kernel density estimation is a daunting task, not even to mention that the optimal tuning parameters for estimating the density and its derivative do not even agree.
+\end{theorem} When replacing $f(s^2)$ and $f'(s^2)$ with the corresponding estimators, we have the following f-modeling based empirical Bayes estimator of the variances when assuming Stein's loss:

-On the contrary, the NEBV relies on the sample variances via its marginal cumulative distribution function, which can be easily estimated.
+When assuming Stein's loss, the empirical Bayes estimator does not require the estimation of the second derivative of the marginal probability density function.
+However, it still relies on the marginal density function and its first order derivative.
+The non-parametric estimation of the density function and its derivatives is a challenging problem, not to mention that the estimation accuracy on the tail becomes even worse.
+Additionally, the commonly used approaches such as the kernel density estimation relies on the choice of tuning parameters, which are difficult to choose in practice.